 Other relevant centuries-old trees include maples, beeches, ash trees, olive trees, hawthorn trees as well as wild pear and apple trees.
 They are disseminated in many areas of the Park.

 The Madonie Natural Park hosts all the mammal species living in Sicily.
-Deer and boars are rather easy to see during hikes.
+Fallow deer and boars are rather easy to see during hikes.
 Porcupines, wild cats, martens, weasels, foxes and rabbits are usually more discreet.

 The Park also shelters many species of birds, including the golden eagle.
 Invertebrates are well represented too.
 Some species are even endemic to the Madonie, like butterfly Parnassius appollo.